COVID-19 has had a detrimental impact on SMEs across the UK and has also disrupted the business finance sector.

 If you’ve found yourself struggling with finance during COVID, it might be an idea to hire a professional to help with your business’ finances, such as a financial adviser.
 Hiring a financial advisor may seem daunting, but luckily there are websites that help make the process easier.

 The financial advisors that Unbiased use are all regulated by the relevant bodies, which ensures that you can trust that the advice you receive is strictly sound.
-The advisers that Unibiased provide are well suited for small businesses and sole traders who are looking for some help when it comes to managing their finances.
+The advisers that Unbiased provide are well suited for small businesses and sole traders who are looking for some help when it comes to managing their finances.

 Other sources of business finance to consider during COVID-19